JinhuaLyu/old_web/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello!
-I am second-year graduate student in the [Operations Research and Industrial Engineering Program (ORIE)](https://www.orie.utexas.edu/) at the University of Texas at Austin.

-In my first year of study, I conducted research on EV charging network infrastructure allocation using Two-Stage Stochastic Program.
-Currently, I am focusing on solving the weekly schedule problem using Mixed-Integer Programming for my thesis project.

-Before joining UT-Austin, I pursued Finance Management at Nankai University.
-However, my passion for Operations Research was ignited when I participated in an ICM mathematical modeling competition.
-I derive immense satisfaction from exploring mathematical models and applying them to real-life problem.
+Hello everyone!
+I am an incoming PhD student at [Northwestern IEMS department](https://www.mccormick.northwestern.edu/industrial/).
+I achieved my M.S. in Engineering degree at University of Texas at Austin, majoring in Operations Research.
+I am honored to be advised by [Prof. Jonathan F. Bard](https://sites.utexas.edu/bard/) at UT-Austin on my master thesis.
+Before that, I received my bachelor degree from Nankai University.My research interests lie in developing algorithms for optimization problems.

 ​